COS301-SE-2023/AI-Photo-Editor/blix-plugins/math-plugin/README.md

 The Math Plugin is an essential component of Blix, our AI photo editor.
 It offers a wide range of basic arithmetic operations, enabling users to perform mathematical manipulations on images within the photo editing graph.
 Features

-The Math Plugin provides the following key features:
+The Math Plugin provides some of the following key features:

     Addition: Perform addition operations on numerical values.
     Subtraction: Perform subtraction operations on numerical values.